-Interest rate: 7.80% per year compounded annually, net of investment related expenses
+Interest rate: 7.60% per year compounded annually, net of investment related expenses

 Retirement age: Earlier of Age 55 and ten years of service or 25 years of service, regardless of age.
-Also, any Member who has reached Normal Retirement is assumed to continue employment for one additional year

 Early retirement: Commencing with the earliest early retirement age (45), Members are assumed to retire with an immediate subsidized benefit at the rate of 3.00% per year.